ToolsForHumans/zag/doc/source/user/jobs.rst

     import time

-    from taskflow import exceptions as exc
+    from zag import exceptions as exc
-    from taskflow.persistence import backends as persistence_backends
+    from zag.persistence import backends as persistence_backends
-    from taskflow.jobs import backends as job_backends
+    from zag.jobs import backends as job_backends

     ...
     my_name = 'worker-1'